talex-touch/talex-touch/apps/docs/docs/plugins/widget.md

 # Plugin Widgets (Plugins)

-Widgets are reusable UI components that can be embedded in various parts of the `Polyglot Toolbox` interface.
+Widgets are reusable UI components that can be embedded in various parts of the `Tuff` interface.
 This guide explains how to create, register, and use widgets in your plugins.

 ## What are Widgets?